saltstack/salt-enhancement-proposals/0024-sub-state-returns.md

 Definitions
 -----------
-- External state engine: A salt module that has the ability to execute a group of configurations (I.E Ansible, Chef, Idem)
+- External state engine: A Salt module that has the ability to execute a group of configurations (I.E Ansible, Chef, Idem)
-- Sub state run: A new key in the return of salt states that allows definitions of external state engine run details
+- Sub state run: A new key in the return of Salt states that allows definitions of external state engine run details

 How it is used